A young and growing population

 Zarabes and Chinese at the heart of trade

-Muslims from India washed up on the island to take up the textile trade.
+Muslims from India landed on the island to engage in the textile trade.
 They are called "Zarabes", although they are not Arabs at all, but Indo-Muslims; inhabitants of the Gujarat region in the far west of India, a coastal region close to present-day Pakistan.
-These Sunni Muslim Indians come to Réunion for a variety of reasons.
-First of all, for economic reasons: from the 19th century onwards, these farmers settled in the cloth trade.
-They first established themselves on the town's main thoroughfare, now rue Maréchal-Leclerc, and then opened small stores in all the districts of Saint-Denis.
-They are one of the island's wealthiest communities, and today dominate large sectors of the retail, textile and tourism industries.
+These Sunni Muslim Indians come to La Réunion for a variety of reasons.
+Firstly, for economic reasons: from the 19th century onwards, these farmers of Indian origin set up in the cloth trade.
+They first established themselves on the city's main thoroughfare, now rue Maréchal-Leclerc, and then opened small stores in all the districts of Saint-Denis.
+They are one of the island's wealthiest communities, and today dominate entire sectors of the retail, textile and tourism industries.
 They maintain close contacts with India, to which they often travel.
-Likewise, Asians, mainly Chinese from Canton, also arrived to trade in the 19thcentury.
+Likewise, Asians, mainly Chinese from Canton, also arrived to trade in the 19th century.
 They run the traditional store in the village of Les Hauts, as well as other businesses in town, mainly restaurants and grocery stores.
 A few large families are also positioned in key sectors of the economy or administration.

 Zoreilles and tropical immigration